signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

   Windows registry. (**default:** ``)

 - `signalfx_dotnet_auto_instrumentation_enable_profiler` (Windows only): Set
-  this option to `true` to enable AlwaysOn CPU Profiling.
+  this option to `true` to enable AlwaysOn Profiling.
 The value will be assigned to the `SIGNALFX_PROFILER_ENABLED` environment variable in the Windows registry. (**default:** `false`)